zooplus/zoo-web-components/README.md

 The web-component set implements Z+ shop style guide, which is described here: https://zooplus.invisionapp.com/share/XWNXO049ZAD#/screens/323893960.

 # Installation
 To use exported modules install this library as a dependency in your application by running `npm i @zooplus/zoo-web-components --save`;
-To be able to download these packages you have to have `.npmrc` file inside your project root.
-You can copy paste the one which is inside this project.

 ## Examples integrating with various frameworks
 + VueJS - https://github.com/GeorgeTailor/vue-wc-integration